bongiozzo/musica_mustdie/output/band_hateeternal.md

 # Hate Eternal

-Дискография
+## Дискография

-"Conquering The Throne" 1999, Death Metal
+### "Conquering The Throne" 1999, Death Metal

+1. Praise of the Almighty - 2:38
+2. Dogma Condemned - 3:00
+3. Catacombs - 3:16
+4. Nailed to Obscurity - 2:22
+5. By His Own Decree - 3:25
+6. The Creed of the Chaotic Divinity - 2:58
+7. Dethroned - 2:35
+8. Sacrilege of Hate - 2:22
+9. Spiritual Holocaust - 3:27
+10. Darkness by Oath - 4:10
+11. Saturated in Dejection - 3:08

-"King Of All Kings" 2002, Death Metal
+### "King Of All Kings" 2002, Death Metal

+1. Our Beckoning
+2. King Of All Kings
+3. The Obscure Terror
+4. Servants Of The Gods
+5. Beyond Redemption
+6. Born By Fire
+7. Chants In Declaration
+8. Rising Legions of Black
+9. In Spirit (The Power Of Mana)
+10. Powers That Be

-"I, Monarch" 2005, Death Metal
+### "I, Monarch" 2005, Death Metal

+1. Two Demons
+2. Behold Judas
+3. The Victorious Reign
+4. To Know Our Enemies
+5. I, Monarch
+6. Path to the Eternal Gods
+7. The Plague of Humanity
+8. It Is Our Will
+9. Sons of Darkness
+10. Faceless One

-"The Perilous Fight" 2006, Death Metal
+### "The Perilous Fight" 2006, Death Metal

+Main feature: Hate Eternal Live at The Garage, London 4th June 2006

+01. Two Demons
+02. Servants Of The Gods
+03. The Victorious Reign
+04. Dogma Condemned
+05. I, Monarch
+06. Behold Judas
+07. The Obscure Terror
+08. To Know Our Enemies
+09. Powers That Be
+10. By His Own Decree
+11. Sons Of Darkness
+12. King Of All Kings

+Promo videos:

+01. The Powers That Be
+02. I, Monarch
+03. The Victorious Reign

+Bonus Features:

+Hate Eternal interview (20 mins)
+Behind the Scenes at Mana Studios (30 mins)

-"Fury And Flames" 2008, Death Metal
+### "Fury And Flames" 2008, Death Metal

+01. Hell Envenom
+02. Whom Gods May Destroy
+03. Para Bellum
+04. Bringer of Storms
+05. The Funerary March
+06. Thus Salvation
+07. Proclamation of the Damned
+08. Fury Within
+09. Tombeau (Le Tombeau De La Fureur et Des Flames)
+10. Coronach

-"Phoenix Amongst the Ashes" 2011, Death Metal "Infernus" 2015, Death Metal
+### "Phoenix Amongst the Ashes" 2011, Death Metal

+1. Rebirth  01:17
+2. The Eternal Ruler  03:10
+3. Thorns of Acacia  04:29
+4. Haunting Abound  05:01
+5. The Art of Redemption  04:42
+6. Phoenix Amongst the Ashes  05:42
+7. Deathveil  03:31
+8. Hatesworn  04:48
+9. Lake Ablaze  04:29
+10. The Fire of Resurrection  03:57

+### "Infernus" 2015, Death Metal

 ## Отношения с другими группами